 • two overnight stays incl. breakfast buffet in the hotel

-• Visit of the World Heritage Visitors Center Hildesheim,
+• Visit of the multimedia exhibiton in the World Heritage Visitors Center Hildesheim,

 • one information pack per room

 from 125.00 Euro per person sharing a double room